Healthy Recipes Blog

 • ½ teaspoon cayenne pepper

-• 3 oz bacon bits or cooked and crumbled bacon
+• 3 ounces bacon bits - or cooked and finely crumbled bacon

-• Place the cream cheese, cheddar, Parmesan, garlic, kosher salt, black pepper, parsley, and cayenne pepper in your food processor.
-Process until well blended.
-You can also mix these ingredients by hand.
+• Place the cream cheese, cheddar, parmesan, garlic, kosher salt, black pepper, parsley, and cayenne pepper in a large bowl.
+Mix with a rubber spatula until blended.

-• Shape the mixture into 12 balls, using a measuring tablespoon to scoop them out of the bowl.
+• Freeze the mixture for 15 minutes.
+Shape the mixture into 12 balls, using a measuring tablespoon to scoop them out of the bowl.

 • Roll the balls in the bacon bits to coat them.

 • Serve immediately or refrigerate until ready to serve.
-Remove them from the fridge 30 minutes before serving.
+Remove the balls from the fridge 30 minutes before serving.

-I use a heaping measuring tablespoon and get 12 cheese balls.
+• I use a heaping measuring tablespoon and get 12 balls.
 You can make them smaller if you'd like.

-They’re quite spicy, so if you don’t like spicy food, use just ¼ teaspoon of cayenne pepper.
+• These are quite spicy.
+If you don’t like spicy food, use just ¼ teaspoon of cayenne pepper.

 Pimento Cheese